 The same identity might be implemented as a different group of attributes depending on each microservice's context and domain model.
 For instance, the Customer entity might have most of the person's attributes in the Profile or Membership microservice.
-However, the Buyer entity in the Ordering microservice (which shares its identity with the Customer entity) might have fewer attributes, because you only care about certain Buyer data related to the order process.
-The context of each microservice impacts the microservice's domain model.
+However, the Buyer entity (which shares the identity with the Customer entity) in the Ordering microservice might have less attributes because you just care about certain user's data related to the order process.
+The context of each microservice impacts on the microservice's domain model.